Vispyr/vispyr-cli/README.md

 ## Instructions to Teardown

-To completely remove all Vispyr infrastructure from your AWS account, run:
+To completely remove all [Vispyr's backend](https://github.com/Vispyr/vispyr-backend "Go to Vispyr backend") and its infrastructure from your AWS account, from the CLI root directory run:

 ```bash
 npm start -- destroy